querkmachine/FSForms/_components/radio-button-groups.md

 Do not select an option by default.
 This makes it more likely that users will forget to select an option or submit incorrect information.

-If the user should be able to select none of the options in a radio button group, provide an option that indicates this is the case, such as 'none of the above' or 'prefer not to say'.
-Radio button groups cannot be cleared by the user, rendering it difficult for them to correct if they select an option when they didn't intend to.
+If the user should be able to select none of the options in a radio button group (aka, the question is optional), provide an option that indicates this is the case, such as 'none of the above' or 'prefer not to say'.
+Radio button groups cannot be cleared by the user, making it impossible for them to correct if they select an option when they didn't intend to.

 ### Validating input